Curator Katharine Kuh once eavesdropped on the famous art patron and the even more famous artist.

 In her book My Love Affair with Modern Art, Kuh recalled her mother taking her as a young girl to Boston and tipping the maître d’ heavily to get a table near them.
 Kuh wrote:

 Sargent was handsome and elegant, Mrs. Gardner severely bent and dressed in what always looked to me like layers of cheesecloth …Their conversation appeared more sporadic than spirited, but there was a quiet forbearance between them signified a long friendship.

-It was a long, lively and rewarding friendship.
+They maintained a long, lively and rewarding friendship.
 It started in 1886, when novelist Henry James introduced them.
-Isabella Stewart Gardner, was 46 years old, married, and an established art patron whose unconventional behavior provided fodder for the Boston society pages.
+Isabella Stewart Gardner was 46 years old, married, and an established art patron whose unconventional behavior provided fodder for the Boston society pages.
 Sargent, 16 years her junior, was just then trying to consolidate his position as a society painter with his portrait of Madame X, a woman wearing a low-cut black dress with her head flung back in a dramatic pose.
 It backfired.
 The painting created a scandal.

 They were bound to become friends.